brandonferens/responsive-elements/README.md

 This plugin changes the class of an element depending on its width.
 By changing the class like this, you can now use CSS to manipulate and alter the contents of the element.

+For the complete how-to's, go to the [responsiveElement documentation](http://responsiveelement.perfectspace.com/)

 ##Installation

 ###Step 1: Link Required Files